Wagner chief to leave Russia in deal to ease crisis

 Kremlin spokesman Dmitry Peskov later told reporters that the "criminal case against him (Prigozhin) will be dropped.
 He himself will go to Belarus."

-Peskov also said that members of Wagner who had taken part in what authorities termed an "armed rebellion" will not be prosecuted.
+Peskov also said that members of Wagner who had taken part in what authorities termed an "armed rebellion" would not be prosecuted.

 "Avoiding bloodshed, internal confrontation, and clashes with unpredictable results was the highest goal," Peskov added.